javanna/elasticshell/README.md

 conversion from ToXContent to native json so that builders and native json are interchangeable JSON.parse(queryBuilder.toString())

-write about difference from what you see (string representation of objects) and what you assign.
+write about difference from what you see (string representation of objects) and what you assign

+es['index'] instead of es.index if index contain special characters